 - The firecracker popsicle twins in SpongeBob's dream are clearly a parody of The Shining.

-- Mr. Krabs and Plankton become Iron Man and The Hulk, respectively.
+- Mr. Krabs and Plankton become Iron Man and the Hulk, respectively.

-- The visuals during SpongeBob and Plankton's time traveling are inspired by 2001: A Space Odyssey.
+- The visuals during SpongeBob and Plankton's time-traveling are inspired by 2001: A Space Odyssey.

 - Status Quo Is God: Plankton goes back to his villainous ways at the end.
 Given that this is a prequel to the first movie, he'd need to.

 - Super Not-Drowning Skills: Or rather, Super Not-Asphyxiating Skills.
 The gang seems to function perfectly fine above water in spite of not being able to breathe air (though this does make sense for Sandy and Mr. Krabs — note that the former doesn't seem to be wearing her helmet).
 It turns out that Bubbles the dolphin granted them these skills as a reward for causing him to lose his job (he never liked his job as the protector of the universe, but he never had the courage to quit, either).

-- Tempting Fate: SpongeBob and the gang don't know how to go to the surface.Squidward: The only way we're going out there if it's some Fairy Godmother shows up and helps us breathe air!
+- Tempting Fate: SpongeBob and the gang don't know how to go to the surface.Squidward: The only way we're going out there is if some Fairy Godmother shows up and helps us breathe air!

-(Bubbles the dolphin suddenly appears)
+[Bubbles the dolphin suddenly appears]

 - Tiny-Headed Behemoth: Plankton's superhero form takes this trope to its zenith — he's seriously built, but you can barely see his head in some shots.

 - Token Evil Teammate: Plankton, being a superhero, is fighting alongside the protagonists in the climax.
-After they beat Burgerbeard.
-He has the chance to take the formula for himself.
+After they beat Burger Beard, he has the chance to take the formula for himself.
 He does consider it, but ultimately gives it back to Krabs.
-Granted once Spongebob returns the group home, he back to his usual villainy but by this point, it's just routine.
+Granted once SpongeBob returns the group home, he goes back to his usual villainy but by this point, it's just routine.

 - Took a Level in Jerkass: The whole town after they run out of Krabby Patties.
 They don't hesitate to kill SpongeBob after he offers himself as a sacrifice to the "Sandwich Gods".

-- What Have I Become?: SpongeBob when he has his breakdown after failing to save the Krabby Patty formula after going back in time and realizing he has descended into savagery like the others.
+- SpongeBob when he has his breakdown after failing to save the Krabby Patty formula after going back in time and realizing he has descended into savagery like the others.